- Published on

 computer science is amazing!
 I love it. | 9d9c88852fed897f23a898f0994b325cff9c70b629c96eff3739c4ffb1459edf |

 The methods below are for creating it at client-side or browser.
-If you are looking to generate SHA3-256 checksum in nodejs, please follow this article - Create SHA3-256 Hash in Node.js and if you are looking to create SHA3-256 Hash of a file you can check this article.
+If you are looking to generate SHA3-256 checksum in nodejs, please follow this article – Create SHA3-256 Hash in Node.js and you can also create SHA3-256 Hash of a file.

-Method 1 - Using crypto-js SHA3 hash in HTML code
+Method 1 – Using cryptography-js SHA3 hash in HTML code

 Here we will be using the above npm package directly in HTML code.
 We are using version 4.1.1